NbAiLab/nostram/processing_v5.md

 # ncc_speech_5
 Main dataset as of September 2023.
-Plese see the complete description of [Corpus Structure](corpus_structure.md)
+Please see the complete description of [Corpus Structure](corpus_structure.md)

 # Current Status
 The status can be updated by running ```python nostram/utils/json_stats.py /mnt/lv_ai_1_ficino/ml/ncc_speech_v5```.